parthp2/Trucker-demo/README.md

-This ReadME File for Trucker
+This is README File for Trucker
+This is Fleet management IoT api